-You’ve probably been there before; you spend a lot of time and effort crafting an email only to have it bounce.
+You’ve probably been there, you spend hours crafting the perfect email, hit send… only for it to bounce back.
 Frustrating, right?
-It’s almost like a renowned painter painting his next masterpiece, only for no one to see it.
+It’s like a renowned painter finishing a masterpiece, only for no one to ever see it.

 What Is a Bounce, and How Often Do They Happen?

-An email bounce happens when one of your emails can't be delivered to a recipient.
-This can happen for various reasons, and when it does, your email service provider will typically send you a message about the bounce and the technical reason why it happened.
+An email bounce occurs when your message can’t be delivered to a recipient.
+When that happens, your email service provider notifies you with the technical reason for the failure.

 How Often do Email Bounce Backs Happen?